aduchini/Final_project/README.md

 Sentiment Analysis, also known as Opinion Mining, is a popular data mining approach used to study the inclination of people's views, sentiments, evaluations, opinions and emotions towards any products, global issues, events, services and organizations to name a few.
 These opinions are measured through Natural Language Processing(NLP), text analysis, Machine learning and other computational linguistics.
 Sentiment distribution is widely used to analyze the reaction of people and reveal the contextual polarity of the information used.

 ### Why Sentiment Analysis?
 Sentiment Analysis is an important way to understand the audience and hence make business or corporate decisions based on the analysis performed on people's opinions.
-Understanding the people's thought process nad needs can help companies and organizations understand what to expect in terms of business and upcoming trends.
+Understanding the people's thought process and needs can help companies and organizations understand what to expect in terms of business and upcoming trends.
 Based on the results, one can get a direction on how to understand their potential market.
 Sentiment Analysis provides real time analysis to keep organizations updated all the time.
 Identifying positive, neutral and negative comments help in audience engagement and better understanding of emotional as well as business aspects of audience in general.

 ![twitter sentiment analysis dia1](https://user-images.githubusercontent.com/23488019/158078675-df77b237-3077-451d-888d-acaf958fda8a.png)

 ### Setbacks of Sentiment Analysis
 Sentiment Analysis is a popular way, companies can get information regarding public opinion and their inclination towards or against issues.
 However, it is not perfect, since there can be discrepancies in the data accumulated and this can lead to minor to major changes in the final result analysis.
-Few of the major hurdles in performing sentiment anlaysis are discusse below:
+Few of the major hurdles in performing sentiment analysis are discussed below:
 1. Tone of people's voice - The tone of people's voice can sadly not be identified 100% of the times.
-Sarcasm and irony can b emisinterpreted and misevaluated an dend up getting categorized incorrectly.
+Sarcasm and irony can be misinterpreted and misevaluated and end up getting categorized incorrectly.
 This problem can be difficult for humans to decipher in day-to-day lives, let alone any algorithm.
 2. Emojis - Wrong use of emojis for sentiment expression can end up in getting skewed results.
 Sometimes, people can get confused with what emotion an emoji actually represents and hence alter the sentiment altogether.